 Do you remember the Made in a Snap Bag pattern?
 It's a cute little purse but it is small, designed as a bag for your essentials.
 What if you need a little more room, have a lot of ‘essentials' or just prefer something in a different style?
 Well, the purse frame on the Made in a Snap Bag is completely removable, so it makes great sense to make several covers in different styles and fabrics.

-Here is the Ruffled and Ready Bag using exactly the same purse frame – looks completely different and has a flat bottom with more volume so you can carry more ‘stuff'.
+Here is the Ruffled and Ready Bag, a free easy bag pattern, using exactly the same purse frame – looks completely different and has a flat bottom with more volume so you can carry more ‘stuff'.
 Good news – its simple to sew.
 No closures, zips, snaps etc – just sew the fabric bag and slide in the frame.
 The frame snaps closed and has a place to even add a chain or strap if you want to.

 Materials you will need: